Generic name: ranolazine [ ra-NOE-la-zeen ]

 medicine to treat or prevent nausea and vomiting caused by chemotherapy or radiation.

-This list is not complete and many other drugs can interact with ranolazine.
+This list is not complete and many other drugs may affect ranolazine.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about ranolazine